-My passion for entrepreneurship led me to study business: three-years at Bocconi, then a Masters at ESCP Europe.
+My passion for entrepreneurship led me to study business: for three years at Bocconi, then a Masters at ESCP Europe.

 In my first work experiences in Vodafone, Rocket Internet and Procter & Gamble I understood what I wanted.

-No big companies and titles, I prefered responsibility and freedom of action to structure.
+No big companies and titles, I preferred responsibility and freedom of action to structure.